mimike/maptest/README.md

 ## How to Use Travelp

 1. Go to  [https://travelp-review.herokuapp.com/](https://travelp-review.herokuapp.com/)
-2. Turn your browser location on.
+2. Turn your browser location on to search by location or search by destination.

 ## Main Technical Features